Japanese Mapo Tofu (マーボー豆腐 - Mabo Dofu)

 Like many dishes of Sichuan origin, Mapo Tofu was first popularized in Japan by Chen Kenmin.
 Born in Sichuan, China, chef Chen emigrated to Japan in the early 1950's where he started Shisen Hanten(四川飯店).
 Realizing quickly that Japanese diners were not used to the potent spiciness of the dishes from his homeland, he adapted the recipes using local ingredients.
 Mabo Dofu and Ebi Chiri are two of the most popular Chinese dishes in Japan, and chef Chen is credited with creating both of them.
 To this day, Shisen Hanten is one of the best-known chains of Chinese restaurants in Japan, and his son Chen Kenichi was the Chinese chef on the original Iron Chef for its entire 6-year run.

-These days, Mabo Dofu has become a staple of home cooking in Japan, with most home-cooks opting to use “instant” packets of sauce that are heated together with tofu to make a quick meal.
+These days, Mabo Dofu has become a staple of home cooking in Japan, with most home-cooks opting to use "instant" packets of sauce that are heated together with tofu to make a quick meal.
+There are also variations on this dish such as Mapo Nasu, which is made with eggplant instead of tofu.

 Mabo Dofu consists of two two-syllable words pronounced as follows: